sskanishk/libredesk/README.md

   Instantly rewrite responses with AI to make them more friendly, professional, or polished.
 - **Activity logs**
   Track all actions performed by agents and admins—updates and key events across the system—for auditing and accountability.
+- **Webhooks**
+  Integrate with external systems using real-time HTTP notifications for conversation and message events.
 - **Command Bar**
   Opens with a simple shortcut (CTRL+K) and lets you quickly perform actions on conversations.